thelastmedici/JS_LEARNING/four-card-feature-section/README.md

 ## Where to find everything

-this task is to build out the project to the designs inside the `/design` folder.
+This task is to build out the project to the designs inside the `/design` folder.
 Both the mobile and a desktop version of the design.

 The designs are in JPG static format.
 I will be using my intuition for best judgment for styles such as `font-size`, `padding` and `margin`.